So what is baby-led weaning?

 If you choose to try baby-led weaning, there are lots of benefits of BLW:

-- Baby-led weaning can mean that baby is more likely to have a ‘normal’ weight range when growing up.
+- Baby-led weaning can mean that baby is more likely to follow their growth curve and grow and develop at a healthy rate

 - BLW may reduce anxiety in mamas, too!